SiliconLabs/gecko_sdk/app/bluetooth/documentation/example/soc_thunderboard/readme.md

 ## Project Structure

 The project code is the same for both boards.
-The different sensor configurations are set in the automatically generated *sl_component_catalog.h*.
+The different sensor configurations are set in the automatically-generated *sl_component_catalog.h*.
 The main application file, *app.c*, configures the project accordingly.

 The Bluetooth-related event handling is implemented in the function `sl_bt_on_event`.